-The stevia plant has been used for more than 1,500 years by the Guaraní people of Brazil and Paraguay, who refer to stevia as ka’a he’ê, which means “sweet herb.”
+The stevia plant has been used for more than 1,500 years by the Guaraní people of Brazil and Paraguay, who refer to it as ka’a he’ê, which means “sweet herb.”
 These native South Americans love using this non-caloric natural sweetener in their yerba mate tea, as medicine and a sweet treat.
-(1) In these South American countries, stevia has also been used specifically as a traditional medicine for burns, stomach problems, colic and even as a form of contraception.
+(1) In these South American countries, it has also been used specifically as a traditional medicine for burns, stomach problems, colic and even as a form of contraception.
 So, if it’s such a sweet treat, are there stevia side effects that may make it bad for you?

 What Is Stevia?

 In 1931, chemists M. Bridel and R. Lavielle isolated the two glycosides that make stevia leaves sweet: stevioside and rebaudioside (with five variations: A, C, D, E and F).
-Stevioside is sweet, but also has a bitter aftertaste that many complain about when using stevia, while isolated rebaudioside is sweet without the bitterness.
+Stevioside is sweet, but also has a bitter aftertaste that many complain about when using it, while isolated rebaudioside is sweet without the bitterness.

-Many raw or less processed stevia products contain both types of stevia compounds, whereas most highly processed forms of stevia only contain the rebaudiosides, the sweetest part of the stevia leaf.
+Many raw or less processed stevia products contain both types of stevia compounds, whereas most highly processed forms only contain the rebaudiosides, the sweetest part of the leaf.
 Rebiana, or high-purity rebaudioside A, is generally recognized as safe by the Food and Drug Administration (FDA) and may be used as an artificial sweetener in foods and beverages.
 (2)

-As you’re about to see in the research, using the whole stevia leaf or purified rebaudioside A has some great health benefits, but the same benefits may not hold true for altered stevia blends that actually contain very little of the plant itself.
+As you’re about to see in the research, using the whole leaf or purified rebaudioside A has some great health benefits, but the same benefits may not hold true for altered stevia blends that actually contain very little of the plant itself.

 Is Stevia Safe?
 Are There Stevia Side Effects?